iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Set Limits Part II.md

 \end{aligned}
 $$

-therefore, we actually had equivalence between these 2 conditions.
+Therefore, we actually had equivalence between these 2 conditions.
-The sequence definition of upper, lower set limit is the implies convergence of the metric is the easier direction, however, we need to smooth out some of the cases when $C_n = \emptyset$ for some $n$.
+The sequence definition of upper, lower set limit is the implies convergence of the metric is the easier direction, however, we need to smooth out some cases when $C_n = \emptyset$ for some $n$.
 Observe that $\lim_{n\rightarrow \infty} d_{C_n}(\bar x) = 0$ doesn't mean that $d_{C_n}$ is a bounded sequence, it means that there exists $m\in \mathbb N$ such that if $n \ge m$, we have that $d_{C_n}(\bar x) < \infty$ hence $C_n \neq \infty$.
-Therefore, without loss of generality, we have the choose the subsequence again to assure the finiteness of the distance to make use of the above prove.
+Therefore, without loss of generality, we have to choose the subsequence again to assure the finiteness of the distance to make use of the above prove.
 For any $(k_n)_{n \in \mathbb N} \in \mathcal N_{\infty}$, truncating the sequence to $k_{n + m}$ would still be in $\mathcal N_{\infty}$, hence, without loss of generality we assumed that $C_{k_n} \neq \emptyset$ for the above proof.

 #### **Thm | Neighborhood Characterizations of Outer Limits of Sets**
 > Let $(A_n)_{n \in \mathbb N}$ be a sequence of set such that $A_n \subseteq \mathbb R^n$.
-> The defiition of the outer limit is defined via an quivalent conditions.
+> The definition of the outer limit is defined via some equivalent conditions.
 > $x \in \Limsup{n\rightarrow \infty} A_n$ if and only if there exists $x \in \mathbb R^n$ such that $\forall V \in \mathcal N(x)$ there exists $(k_n)_{n\in \mathbb N} \in \mathcal N_\infty^\#$ such that $C_{k_n}\cap V \neq \emptyset$.
 > Mathematically we have the representation
 > $$